Arjun Kapoor Slams A Media House For Posting A Troll Article On Jhanvi Kapoor's Dress!

 The trolls took aim at Jhanvi Kapoor's outfit by saying that she forgot to wear her jeans and one user commented, "Ohhhh bechari jldi m jeans phna bhul gai (Poor girl, she forgot to wear her jeans in a hurry)."
 Another user commented, "Koi isko kapray dilade (Someone buy her some clothes)."

-Also, a month ago Arjun Kapoor had thrashed a media house for the same purpose as it made fun of Jhanvi Kapoor's dress and it looks like he'll protect his half sister on all social media platforms come what may.
+Also, a month ago Arjun Kapoor had thrashed a media house for the same purpose as it made fun of Jhanvi Kapoor's dress and it looks like he'll protect his half-sister on all social media platforms come what may.

 Also Read: Kareena Kapoor BLASTS Feminists For Their Non-stop Lecture, Says She's A Feminist In The RIGHT WAY